Ramaphosa affirms private sector investment in freight rail

-President Cyril Ramaphosa endorsed government’s decision to allow the private sector to take over the running of some of the country’s rail network.
+President Cyril Ramaphosa has endorsed the government’s decision to allow the private sector to take over the running of some of the country’s rail network.

 Ramaphosa made the announcement during the delivery of his state of the nation address in parliament on Thursday night.